freenas/vm-templates/README.md

 mv disk.img os.img
 gzip -9 os.img
 ```
+* This last little rename/compress step was just to conform with the same naming conventions as my source template, at which point I then edited the ```template.json``` file in the directory created previously to correctly reference this new image and edited some of the book-keeping fields to match, then I uploaded the os.img.gz file to the location specified in the ```url``` field (which could be any HTTP server you have access to) and filled in the ```sha256``` checksum field by running ```shasum -a 256 os.img.gz``` and pasting in the results.
 * Finally, commit the result to github with a git commit / git push, then add your github vm-templates repository under VM -> Settings in the form of https://github.com/[username]/vm-templates and voila!
 Your new template will now show up along with all the other templates.

 ## Manually create a new OS template from an existing template